chenyukang/rubytt/README.md

 3. Check the unused variable, this may reported out some bugs, [ruby-lint](https://github.com/YorickPeterse/ruby-lint) seems can report out these errors, but it's too slow.

 4. The project is in experimental status.
-It's written in OCmal
+It's written in OCaml

 to be finished ....